Ceterai/Ceterai.github.io/MyEnternia/Wiki/AVirma'sFriend/README.md

 - You've found an alta ebook - a collimator electronic reader usually used as a reusable substitute for books.
 Often crafted in alta datacenters.

+### Contents

+There's a powerful virmamancer living in the woods, the legends say she rules over all virmas in those woods and they do anything she wants on just a single command.

+Not many know, but the virmamancer is actually just a kind little alta gardener, who loved growing and studying plants so much she was able to find a common language even with the wild virmas in the forest.

+They quickly became great friends, and were able to live together despite seemingly ominous language barriers.

 ## Usage

 ### Crafting